Digital-Placemaking/kinesis-iq-frontend/README.md

 Authentication is handled by Supabase Auth, integrated via Next.js middleware and server components.
 When a user accesses protected routes, the middleware checks for an active session and redirects unauthenticated users to the login page.

+The application uses role-based access control (RBAC) with three roles:

+- **Owner** - Full access to all tenant features, can manage staff and settings
+- **Admin** - Administrative access, can manage most tenant settings (currently same as owner)
+- **Staff** - Limited access, can only view issued coupons

-The application uses role-based access control with three roles: owner, admin, and staff.
-Roles are stored in the staff table and associated with users via the user_id foreign key.
+Roles are stored in the `staff` table and associated with users via the `user_id` foreign key.
 Server actions and page components use the tenant-scoped Supabase client to enforce role-based permissions.

 ### Data Isolation with RLS

 Row Level Security (RLS) policies in Supabase PostgreSQL enforce tenant data isolation.
 Each database request includes the tenant context via the `x-tenant-id` HTTP header.
 The `createTenantClient` function automatically adds this header to all Supabase requests, allowing RLS policies to filter data based on the current tenant context.

-RLS policies check the tenant_id column against the current_tenant_id() function, which reads the header value.
+RLS policies check the `tenant_id` column against the `current_tenant_id()` function, which reads the header value.
 This ensures that queries only return data belonging to the authenticated user's tenant, preventing cross-tenant data access.

+**Key RLS Features:**

+- Automatic tenant isolation for all queries
+- Role-based permissions (staff vs owner/admin)
+- Server-side enforcement (cannot be bypassed client-side)
+- Transparent to application code (handled by Supabase client)

+### Analytics Tracking

+Visitor analytics are tracked through server-side event logging.
+The system uses a Supabase admin client (with service role key) to bypass RLS for analytics inserts, ensuring reliable tracking even when users are not authenticated.

+**Analytics Event Types:**

+- `page_visit` - Visitor lands on tenant page
+- `survey_completion` - Visitor completes a survey
+- `code_copy` - Visitor copies coupon code
+- `coupon_download` - Visitor downloads coupon image
+- `wallet_add` - Visitor adds coupon to digital wallet

+Events are stored in the `analytics_events` table with session identifiers to group related activities, enabling funnel analysis and visitor journey tracking.

 ### Rate Limiting